 When to eat

 The second and equally important part of lowering insulin is understanding the question of ‘when to eat’.
-All foods can raise insulin, which leads to obesity.
+All foods, aside from pure fat, can raise insulin, which can lead to obesity.
 But there is another important contributor to high insulin levels outside of food – insulin resistance.
 This refers to the situation where normal insulin levels are unable to force the blood glucose into the cells.
-In response, the body raises insulin in a knee-jerk reaction to ‘overcome’ this resistance, and these high levels will drive obesity.
+In response, the body raises insulin in a knee-jerk reaction to ‘overcome’ this resistance, and these high levels can further drive obesity.
 But how did insulin resistance develop in the first place?

 If you listen to loud music constantly, you will become slightly deaf.
 This ‘resistance’ to loud noises protects the ear from damage.
 Raising the volume to ‘overcome’ this resistance works but only temporarily.
 Volume increases and you become progressively more deaf (resistant to loud noise), which leads you to raise the volume again.
 The solution is not to keep raising the volume, but to shut it off.